informalsystems/hermes/relayer-framework/docs/technical_background.md

 When we delegate the management of the context dependencies to Rust's trait system, we can think of Rust making automatic binding of depedencies similar to what's being done in the code above.
-The binding is not only automated but also much more efficient, because it is done at compile time, which allows Rust to perform any further optimization such as inlining the code.
+The binding is not only automated, but also much more efficient.
+Because the binding is done at compile time, it allows Rust to perform any further optimization such as inlining the code.

 As we will see later, the same resolution can be applied to _nested_ dependencies.
 Thanks to how the trait system works, we can specify